 Medicinal Plants You Can Grow For Emergencies

-The Great Burdock is used as a remedy for various health issues such as gas and indigestion, liver and gallbladder problems, rheumatism, gout, etc. Its ‘purifying’ properties aid in expelling toxins from the blood and the urine.
-This underground tuber stimulates the appetite as well, which helps in dealing with anorexia.
-It also treats skin problems like eczema, psoriasis, and acne.
+The Great Burdock is used as a remedy for various health issues.
+It may address gas and indigestion and liver and gallbladder problems.
+Rheumatism and gout may also be treated with this plant.
+Its ‘purifying’ properties aid in expelling toxins from the blood and the urine.
+This underground tuber stimulates the appetite and helps in dealing with anorexia.
+It also treats skin diseases like eczema, psoriasis, and acne.

 You know you can’t make s’mores without marshmallows, of course.
-The sweet treat you know today is actually derived from desserts made with the marsh mallow plant, which is rich in health benefits.
-Because of its antibacterial properties, it is used to treat sore throat, cold, cough, and flu.
+The sweet treat you know today is actually derived from desserts made with the marsh mallow plant.
+Because of its antibacterial properties, this herbal medicine is used to treat sore throat, cold, cough, and flu.
 It relieves skin problems and digestive complaints as well.

-Aloe Vera is known to have healing properties, which help in reducing inflammation, relieving itchiness, and stimulating skin renewal.
-This explains why aloe vera is popularly used to treat burns and skin problems such as eczema, psoriasis, canker sores, dandruff, etc. It is also used to fade scars and fight skin aging.
-Although aloe vera is famous for its benefits to the skin, it potentially improves blood circulation, lowers blood sugar, and relieves constipation.
+Aloe Vera is known to have healing properties.
+This helps in reducing inflammation, relieving itchiness, and stimulating skin renewal.
+This explains why aloe vera is one of the most popular natural products.
+It can treat burns and skin problems such as eczema, psoriasis, canker sores, dandruff, etc. It is also used to fade scars and fight skin aging.
+Aloe vera is also famous for its benefits to the skin.
+Plus, it potentially improves blood circulation, lowers blood sugar, and relieves constipation.